sheilateozy/ssic-classifier/README.md

 (i) Firms may not select the most appropriate SSIC code at the point of registration.<br>
 (ii) Firms may subsequently change their business activities and may not inform ACRA about this change.<br>
 As a result, many firms' SSIC codes do not correctly reflect their business activities.<br>
-This is a problem because the government relies on accurate firm SSIC codes for various monitoring and development purposes.<br>
+These pose a problem because the government relies on accurate firm SSIC codes for various monitoring and development purposes.<br>

 Previously, officers manually read through each firm's business activity descriptions that are periodically collected over time through surveys, to determine if each firm's SSIC code is still reflective of its current business activities.
 If not, officers manually re-assign a new SSIC code to the firm.